Kim’s Beautiful Transition to Gray Hair

 My last color was on Feb 28, 2018.
 Boyfriend rejoiced that he didn’t have to color my hair anymore!

 I’d like to add what a bonus this was, having her in my camp.
-She told me to grow out the roots for a few weeks or so to see what colors we’re working with and she’d put in a ton of highlights and a silver toner.
-So we did just that.
+She told me to grow out the roots for a few weeks or so to see what colors we were working with and she’d put in a ton of highlights and a silver toner.

 It took hours and was expensive but I walked out of the salon with most of my old brown out and with some blending that worked a little better.